WebChoreArena/WebChoreArena/README.md

 | <p align="justify"><b>Figure 1.
 The Overview of The WebChoreArena Challenge.</b> WebChoreArena extends WebArena by introducing more complex and labor-intensive tasks, pushing the boundaries of agent capabilities.
 This enhanced benchmark allows for a clearer evaluation of progress in advanced models and reveals that even powerful models such as Gemini 2.5 Pro still have significant room for improvement.

 ## 🚀 News
+- 2025.08: We add a leaderboard for the research community.
 - 2025.05: We make this codebase public.